 HEALTH CANADA / PUBLIC HEALTH AGENCY OF CANADA

 Our federal, provincial, and municipal governments have all launched programs to support residents and businesses struggling during COVID-19.
 It can be hard to sift through all the information and figure out your next move.
 Below is a summary of the different supports available.
-The City of Ottawa also worked with Ottawa Public Health to put together this list of resources.

 FEDERAL GOVERNMENT SUPPORT